alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 did not get rich,
 and in the process got to be much happier.

-Allow me to condense it in a few lesons along the way, and I promise to avoid the common place.
+Allow me to condense it in a few lessons along the way, and I promise to avoid the common place.

 ## Breaking the Bank